 - Water bottles are permissible and preferred over using communal water fountains.
-Allow students to refill water bottles at sinks and water bottle filling stations - Handwashing and/or hand sanitizing is paramount throughout the day. after using the restroom, before eating, after sneezing or coughing, after blowing noses, whenever they are soiled - Restrooms should not be occupied by more people than there are stalls - Masks need to be worn by all staff, students when in hallways, restrooms, common areas, and any time 6ft social distancing can not be maintained.
-This is a requirement per NYS Law and Executive Orders from the Governor

-• In addition to the secretary and principal, there should be no more than one other person in the office except for during extenuating circumstances
+Allow students to refill water bottles at sinks and water bottle filling stations - Handwashing and/or hand sanitizing is paramount throughout the day. after using the restroom, before eating, after sneezing or coughing, after blowing noses, whenever they are soiled - Restrooms should not be occupied by more people than there are stalls - Masks need to be worn by all staff, students when in hallways, restrooms, common areas, and any time 3 feet social distancing can not be maintained. - In addition to the secretary and principal, there should be no more than one other person in the office except for during extenuating circumstances